Transitional Ministry Education

-The next Transitional Ministry Education for week 1 only will be April 27 - May 1, 2026.
+The next Transitional Ministry Education will be March 1-5, 2027.
 The in-person program will be hosted at the Mercy Conference and Retreat Center located at 2039 N. Geyer Road, St. Louis, Missouri 63131.
-Program fee of $1,100 includes private room and meals.
-Registration closes April 3, 2026.
+Program fee includes private room and meals.
+Registration opening soon!

 About

-The 2026 Mid America/Lincoln Trails (MALT) "Art of Transitional Ministry" training offers education for Week I - Introduction to Transitional Ministry.
+The Synods of Mid America/Lincoln Trails (MALT) "Art of Transitional Ministry" training offers education for:

 We live in a time of great transition in our churches and culture.
 Transitional Ministry Education is not limited to those presently engaged in or inquiring about the nature of transitional ministry.
 Anyone interested in learning about transitions in ministry is welcome to apply.